rust-lang/rfcs/text/0000-project-goals.md

 * Final slate will be approved by each team involved:
     * Likely mechanism is a "check box" from the leads of all teams that represents the team consensus

 It is not yet clear how much work it will be to drive this process.
-If needed, the owner will assemble a "goals committee" to assist in assist in reading over goals, proposing improvements, and generally making progress towards a coherent final slate.
+If needed, the owner will assemble a "goals committee" to assist in reading over goals, proposing improvements, and generally making progress towards a coherent final slate.
 This committee is not intended to be a decision making body.

 # Drawbacks
 [drawbacks]: #drawbacks